JingWang18/Discriminative-Feature-Alignment/Object_Classification/README.md

 # Dataset

 Please download dataset from its official website.
-Please the dataset in the directory ./data.
+Please create a folder named "data" and put the dataset in the directory ./data.

 # Before Training